IVCenter/Open-Audio-Server/README.md

 Installation and Set-Up
 -----------------------

-1. Download the source code.
+1. Checkout the source code.
-2. Change to the build directory. cd build
+2. From inside the checked out repository, change to the build directory, with `cd build`
 3. If you want to configure options yourself, type `ccmake ..` Otherwise, if you want to go with default options you can just type `cmake ..`
 4. Then, you can compile with `make` and install with `make install`